scrabbletank/farhome-rules/rulesdoc.md

 ### Action Points

-Action Points (AP) are used during combat.
+Action points (AP) are used during combat.
 Each turn you refill your pool of action points which are spent taking actions, from moving, attacking, to casting spells.
 Aside from a few actions (listed in the Combat section) there is no limit on which actions you can take on your turn.
 Any unspent action points can be spent on reactions even when it's not your turn.
 Reactions are triggered by specific actions, for example opportunity attacks can only be made when a creature tries to leave your zone of control.

 ### Maneuvers